-Today you are at leisure to explore Llandudno.
+Today is at leisure to explore Llandudno.
 The nostalgic Victorian pier is well worth a visit.
 Built in 1878, this charming attraction provides excellent views of the seafront promenade.
-It also has the lovely title of being the longest pier in Wales, taking you out into the sea and giving you a delightful view of Llandudno behind you.
+It also has the lovely title of being the longest pier in Wales, taking you out into the sea and giving a delightful view of Llandudno behind you.

-This morning we visit Conwy Castle, a wonderfully preserved 13th century castle.
-A guided tour reveals its intriguing history, from its initial and somewhat humble beginnings as a Cistercian monastery, to its part played in the War of the Roses, to its eventual ruin in the 17th century.
-It is now a UNESCO World Heritage site, a title which it shares with many of the Castles of King Edward that are scattered throughout Wales.
+This morning we visit Conwy Castle, a wonderfully preserved 13th-century castle.
+A guided tour reveals its intriguing history, from its initial and somewhat humble beginnings as a Cistercian monastery and its part played in the War of the Roses, to its eventual ruin in the 17th century.
+It is now a UNESCO World Heritage site, a title which it shares with many of the castles built on the borders of King Edward that are scattered throughout Wales.

-We also visit Plas Mawr, the best-preserved Elizabethan townhouse in Britain.
-Constructed over the course of 9 years, what is perhaps most striking about this whitewashed house is it's lovely crow-stepped gables and the heraldry that stands out above the door.
+We also visit Plas Mawr, the best preserved Elizabethan townhouse in Britain.
+Constructed over the course of 9 years, what is perhaps most striking about this white-washed house is its lovely crow-stepped gables and the heraldry that stands out above the door.
 It has stood unchanged since the 16th century, and is therefore an incredible insight into how life was in the 1500s.
 We then continue to Bodnant Garden, which spans 80 acres and includes a beautiful wild garden, an explosion of colour and scents.
 This evening we enjoy a 'Taste of Wales' farewell dinner at the hotel with a harpist.